 5) Although there is an approach by the competent authorities, together with the groups, groups, companies and associations dedicated to blockchain or cryptocurrencies, consensus has not been reached between the public, private and organized civil society, in order to foster true governance and open government.
 Thus, not only should there be a feedback in the communication with a simple dialogue, as this could become a demagoguery, so it is necessary to take into consideration the ideas and create instruments of social participation not only on circulars, but by provisions real that impact on legislation and have a coercive nature.

-6) Respecting the legal dualism, the principles of constitutionality, conventionality and human rights, taking as reference the international vehicle of the Financial Action Task Force - FATF (Financial Action Task Force - FATF, in English) that have pronounced themselves (2019), in recommendation no.15 commenting that countries should guarantee that virtual asset service providers are subject to adequate regulation, supervision or monitoring.
-In addition, for the purpose of applying the FATF Recommendations, countries should consider virtual assets as "property", "income", "funds", "funds or other assets", or another "corresponding value".
+6) Respecting the legal dualism, the principles of constitutionality, conventionality and human rights, taking as reference the international vehicle of the Financial Action Task Force - FATF (Financial Action Task Force - FATF, which have been pronounced (2019), in recommendation no. 15 commenting that countries should ensure that virtual asset service providers are subject to adequate regulation, supervision or monitoring.
+In addition, for the purposes of applying the FATF Recommendations, countries should consider virtual assets as "property", "income", "funds", "funds or other assets", or other "corresponding value".

 7) Considering that custom is a source of law, but this is not the one that gives life to the ties that bind peoples with their rights, but it is the sacrifice that makes them more durable, not by easy roads, but rather by It makes it go through the most difficult and painful paths.
 The Law is more than an expression and manifestation of the same people, it must be born through struggle, "the struggle for the right" (Von Jhering, 1985).